netzahdzc/snake_game/README.md

 # Snake Game

-This is a simple exampel to create a Readme file.
+This is a simple example to create a Readme file.

 ## Installation